 After breakfast at the Cinnamon Bear Inn, we headed over to Scribe Winery for our first tasting of the day.
 10:30 was a little aggressive for wine tasting but we had a lot of ground to cover!

-They recently finished renovating the 200 year old hacienda that sits on the property to host events such as lunches.
+They recently finished renovating the 200-year-old hacienda that sits on the property to host events such as lunches.
 We enjoyed the beautiful weather and view at Scribe.
 We picked up a bottle of 2013 Atlas Peak Cabernet Sauvignon which they recommended we let age for another year.
-Scribe is good place to check out with a group of friends.
+Scribe is a good place to check out with a group of friends.
 Call ahead (707-939-1858) to reserve a tasting.